 courses

-This course is perfect for anyone looking to build confidence on the wheel and become more independent in the studio.
+This course is perfect for anyone who wants to learn wheel throwing and become a member at Wedge.

-Refund policy: Wedge offers a refund minus $25 administration fee if cancellation is requested until April 30.
-After April 30, no refund will be given.
+Refund policy: Wedge offers a refund minus $25 administration fee if cancellation is requested up to two weeks before the course start date.
+After this, no refund will be given.
 At this time, Wedge is unable to offer credit.

 Meet your instructor